BasicVariable/Island-Utilities-DOCS-/README.md

 The tag or format the bot will use to mention people/a person Specific user format - <@DISCORDID>
 Specific role format - <@&ROLEID>

-> "embed_color"
-The color of the embedded notifications in HEX CODE (https://www.htmlcsscolor.com/hex/00B3FF)

 > "check_outbounds"
 When set to true the bot will check outbounds for losses